Questioning our beliefs is the beginning of freedom. It starts by asking, is what I believe correct? See why you should

 Are you willing to change your beliefs if they are wrong?
 If you answer yes, then you are ready for the adventure of your life.
 This adventure is what we call spiritual exploration.
 Joseph Campbell calls this quest The Hero’s Journey.

-If what you believe is wrong, you need to have the freedom and wisdom to change your beliefs when you get better information.
+If your beliefs about something are wrong, you need the ability and wisdom to change them when you get better information.
 Challenging your assumptions is how you grow.
 The fear you face is the beginning of freedom.

 Some people believe that spiritual exploration will be like a boat ride on a gentle river when it is more like “base diving” off a cliff.
 It takes courage to confront the possibility that you might be wrong about spiritual reality.